-The Conversation That America Needs to Have about Race in the Age of Trump [Opinion]
+The Conversation That America Needs To Have About Race In The Age Of Trump [Opinion]

 Equally, the discussion on race in the United States is predictable and unhelpful.
 The parameters are set, and the participants have been predesignated.
 To move such talk forward, the voices of individuals, such as Paul Nehlen, should be included.

 Such a suggestion might not appeal to many.
-Indeed, over the last several weeks, Nehlen has come under attack for possessing bigoted views, which he has denied.
-Although some of them may certainly not be palatable, it is too facile to condemn him roundly and shake with sanctimonious fear or anger.
+Indeed, Newsweek has reported that Nehlen has come under fire for possessing bigoted views, which he has denied.
+Although some of his views may certainly not be palatable or savory, it is too facile to condemn him roundly and shake with sanctimonious fear or anger.
 This impulse must be resisted.

 As for Trump’s comments about Haiti and African countries, a distinction must be made between being critical of a nation and some of the practices within it and insulting its people.
 One should be able to make negative observations about any nation or culture without fearing accusations of bigotry or insensitivity.

-In order to enjoy the privilege of being a part of this country, which is wonderfully diverse in many respects, sacrifices must be made, most notably, arguably, in regard to discussions on race.
+In order to enjoy the privilege of being a part of this country, which is wonderfully diverse in many respects, sacrifices should be made, most notably, arguably, in regard to discussions on race.
 This means that any talk on the subject must be fully inclusive.
-Furthermore, the risk of some being uncomfortable or challenged should not be an excuse for a disruption of dialogue or the prevention of certain subjects from being broached.
+Furthermore, the risk of some being uncomfortable or challenged cannot be an excuse for a disruption of dialogue or the prevention of certain subjects from being broached.

-If those dismayed by Donald Trump’s victory truly want to learn from the events of 2016, they then should begin by rethinking how they discuss race.
+Hence, if those that were dismayed by Donald Trump’s victory truly want to learn from the events of 2016, they then should begin by rethinking how they discuss race.